akshatkhaitan/ATM-PROJECT-PYTHON-BASICS/README.md

 Modules and Directories in Python and much more....

+**IMPORTANT NOTE**
-NOTE : 1) the file "data.csv" should be in the same directory as the other .py files.
+1) the file "data.csv" should be in the same directory as the other .py files.
 2) Clone/Download the zip file and run "main.py" file